Ellimaaac/MangaNotifier/README.md

 # MangaNotifier
 Public version of my Updater.
-Includes Mangadex and Manganato.
+Includes Mangadex (Manganato and Mangafreak soon...).
 Daily updates.

 **Now I will only focus on the Google Extension Development.** If there are issues with the script use the `Issues Section`.